techqueria/website/content/english/support-us/chapter-director/_index.md

 ### Qualifications

-- a current member of Techqueria in good standing
+- a member of Techqueria for at least 6 months in good standing
   - if you're not a member, you can request an invite [on our Join page](/join/)
   - good standing here meaning you haven't violated our [Code of Conduct](/about/code-of-conduct/)
 - at least 21 years old
   - some of our events have alcohol
-- at least 3 years of experience in the tech industry
+- at least 3 years of experience in the tech industry and/or at least 3 years of community building experience
   - so you're familiar enough with companies and have built up your own network you can tap into
 - able to organize at least 2 events per year
   - if you just want to host 1 event, make it an informal one and invite local folks using Slack, social media, etc.